ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 {% endhighlight %}

 The ${extensionPath} in above example is only a path var of this repository.
 You need to use absolute path in their own extensions if their extension page is not in this repository.

-The `ext_id` property is only required when you import extension json in Appregistry.
-It is not a required property for this extension point or Verse.